-Next, if we have any medical problems, we can type it into the system.
+Next, if we have a headache or any other medical problems, we can type it into the system.
 And the bot replies accordingly (see Figure 3).

 Also, we can search through the database of prototypes and domains.
 In Figure 4 we performed a search for heart failure.
 We get two answers, one from prototypes and one from domains or data.
 By comparing the answers, we can choose the assistant we want to talk to.